May 21, 2021 | Nursing Home Abuse

 It seems that the only thing that can pierce the corporate veil is more government oversight and more transparency when it comes to how money is flowing in and out of these national chain nursing home facilities.
 In the meantime, nursing home residents could be made to suffer as their care, comfort, and safety are cast aside so someone at the top can receive a windfall.
 That means that you may be your family member’s only lifeline when it comes to recognizing abuse and helping them out of a poor situation.

-Contact Our Nursing Home Abuse Law Firm in Lexington Today To Get More Information
+Contact Our Nursing Home Abuse Law Firm in Kentucky Today To Get More Information

-If you suspect that your loved one is suffering from abuse or neglect at the hands of a caregiver or nursing home facility, do not hesitate to share your concerns with the legal team at Minner Vines Injury Lawyers, PLLC.
+If you suspect that your loved one is suffering from abuse or neglect at the hands of a caregiver or nursing home facility in Lexington or Bowling Green, please contact our nursing home abuse lawyers at Minner Vines Injury Lawyers, PLLC, for a free case evaluation.

 325 W Main St #210, Lexington, KY 40507